Is Vasayo A Scam Pyramid Scheme: Or Legit MLM Opportunity?

 The more successful your team is, the more successful you will be.
 So selecting the right people to join is also important, as the drop out rates for people leaving MLMs is very high.

 The success rate of all MLM opportunities generally remains the same no matter what business you’re looking at.

 So, on average, you’re only looking at the top couple of percent that make life-changing money and from there on, the income level drops dramatically.

 You can check out all the compensation details in full right here.

-As you can see above though – they are certainly not promising you can make a full time income here but that you can make a part-time income, or potentially full-time.
+As you can see above though – they are certainly not promising you can make a full time income here.

-If you’re determined to make a success within this business, there’s no reason why you couldn’t make money with it.
+If you’re determined to make a success within this business though, there’s no reason why you can’t make money with it… It’s certainly possible.

 How Much Does It Cost To Join Vasayo?